What if awakening.

 So that's the way that language is built.

-It's built to encourage us to feel like there's a me,
+It's built to encourage us to feel like there's a me.

-And there's a doing,
+And there's a doing.

-And there's a something that we're doing.
+And there's something that we're doing.

 But in fact,

-If we take out the doing,
+If we take out the doing.

-And we take out the me,
+And we take out the me then there's no language.

 So this becomes very,